 I am no longer able to participate, what are my options?

-If you have taken out the cancellation cover you are able to cancel your entry more than 60 days prior to the event, We can transfer entries up until 8 weeks prior to the event.
+If you have taken out the cancellation cover you are able to cancel your entry more than 60 days prior to the event, We can transfer entries up until 8 weeks prior to the event at the current price with an administration fee.
 Anything within 8 weeks we are unable to refund/transfer or defer any entries.

 I've fallen ill while training, should I still participate?